Skip to main content

 Registration

-Be aware that you need to upgrade to the Teams Plan after the free trial is over to keep using the integration and many other features.
+Be aware that you need to upgrade to the Business Plan after the free trial is over to keep using the integration and many other features.

 After logging in to the system, you’ll see the following page:

 • A team includes projects, global settings, and members (users).
-Once you have registered on Lokalise, a new team is created for you automatically and initially only your account is added as a member of this team.
-As a team creator, you have full access to all team settings and projects.
-Later, of course, you may invite more users and grant them certain access rights.
+Once you have registered on Lokalise, a new team is automatically created for you; initially, only your account is added as a member of this team.
+As a team creator, you can access all team settings and projects.
+Later, you may invite more users and grant them certain access rights.
 Finally, each team has its own subscription plan that you may upgrade or downgrade as needed.

 • A project belongs to a team.
 It includes your translations, languages, screenshots, glossary entries, integration settings, quality assurance rules, and other data.
-Usually one project contains all the translations for a single website or a mobile application.
-As mentioned above, you have full access to all projects within your team, It is also possible to invite additional users and grant them certain access rights to specific projects.
+Usually, one project contains all the translations for a single website or a mobile application.
+As mentioned above, you have full access to all projects within your team.
+Inviting additional users and granting them certain access rights to specific projects is also possible.
 You can create as many projects as you require within a team.

-In the screenshot above you can see that I have two projects called “Storyblok” and “Sample Project”.
-Each project has a list of associated languages, and for each language the current translation progress is displayed.
+The screenshot above shows that I have two projects called “Storyblok” and “Sample Project.”
+Each project has a list of associated languages, and the current translation progress is displayed for each language.

 Creating a new project